GregWickham/TelnetClientTerminal/README.md

 # TelnetClientTerminal
 A virtual terminal that .NET applications can use for connecting to hosts over Telnet.

-The Telnet implementation is based on MinimalisticTelnet, extended to allow for Telnet option negotiation.
+The Telnet implementation is based on MinimalisticTelnet, extended to support Telnet option negotiation.

 The terminal emulator provides a virtual terminal factored into four components: